AKULAVENKATAPRAVEEN/AKULAVENKATAPRAVEEN/README.md

 # Hi 👋, I'm  PRAVEEN
 ### Student at National Institute of Technology, Trichy
-  👨‍💻 I’m a **Full Stack enthusiast** currently learning **Cloud Computing with AWS** ☁️ I enjoy building web applications and deploying them to the cloud
+  👨‍💻 I’m a **Devops enthusiast** currently learning **Cloud Computing with AWS** ☁️ I enjoy building web applications and deploying them to the cloud and maintaning ci/cd pipelines and containerizing applications.

-- 🔭 I’m currently working on **Fake News Detection using Machine Learning**
+- 🔭 I’m currently working on **Anime recommendation system using Machine Learning**
-- 🌱 I’m currently learning **Cloud Computing**
+- 🌱 I’m currently learning **Devops&Cloud Computing**
-- 💻 I’m building a **Portfolio Website and deploying it on AWS**
+- 💻 I’m building a **Anime recommendation model**
 - 📫 How to reach me: **akulavenkatapraveen@gmail.com**

 ---